hammerheim-game/hammerheim-rules/3-equipment.md

 ### Miscellaneous equipment

 This section covers all the strange and unusual equipment your warriors can find in the ruins or buy from the merchants and pedlars in the settlements and villages around Mordheim.
-Only Heroes may buy and carry the equipment described in this section.
-You may not give it to Henchmen unless the rules specifically say so.
+If an item has the "_(One Use Per Battle)_" special rule then the item may only be used once per battle and their effects last only for one turn.
+The Warrior will then freely replenish their stock after the battle, as the cost of purchasing the item is essentially training the Warrior in how to acquire it for themselves.

 ## Alcohol, Drugs, Poisons & Potions

 The use of poison is almost universally abhorred, but in the ruthless and brutal battles fought in Mordheim, desperate warbands often resort to the use of envenomed blades.
 Poison may not be used with blackpowder weapons.
-When you buy a vial of poison, there is always only enough to last the duration of one battle.
-You can only poison a single weapon with one vial of poison.
+A Weapon may not have more than one type of poison on it at once, though Warriors may carry multiple vials of poison to last them longer.

 ### Black Lotus
+_(One Use Per Battle)_
 In the deepest forests of the Southlands grows a plant that is extremely poisonous.
 It is known as Black Lotus and is much sought after by alchemists, assassins, wizards of the Western Coast and